Skip to main content

 New Zealand is party to the international agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).
 The agreement requires participating parties to adopt minimum standards for the protection and enforcement of IP rights.

-New Zealand has border enforcement measures against counterfeit trade mark goods and pirated copyright goods.
-These are contained in the Trade Marks Act 2002 and the Copyright Act 1994.
-The two Acts allow for trade mark and copyright owners to file notices with Customs requesting the detention of any goods in the control of Customs that appear to infringe their intellectual property.
-The two Acts also provide us with the power to investigate to determine whether any detained goods appear to be goods to which a notice relates.
+New Zealand has border enforcement measures against counterfeit trade mark goods, pirated copyright goods and GI infringing goods.
+These are contained in the Trade Marks Act 2002, the Copyright Act 1994 and the Geographical Indications Registration Act 2006.
+Those Acts allow for trade mark and copyright owners, as well as persons with an interest in upholding the restrictions on the use of a registered GI, to file notices with Customs requesting the detention of any goods in the control of Customs that appear to infringe their intellectual property.
+The three Acts also provide us with the power to investigate to determine whether any detained goods appear to be goods to which a notice relates.

 For more information on intellectual property, email CentralisedSharedServices@customs.govt.nz